gaultier/blog/how_to_make_your_own_static_site_generator.md

 ## Live reloading

 I always wanted to add live-reloading to have a nicer writing experience, which I'm convinced helps write more and better articles.
 The goal was to have the whole cycle take under 100 ms. Currently it takes ~50 ms which is great.
-Nearly all of this time is taken by git to get the list of articles including the 'created at' and 'modified at' dates.
-Not much to do here, I guess.
+Nearly all of this time is taken by Git to get the list of articles including the 'created at' and 'modified at' dates.
+Not much to optimize here, short of doing a manual `stat(2)` call to circumvent Git.

 The way it works is, in the same process:

 1. At start-up, all articles are generated.
-This takes ~120 ms on my machine.
+This is a clean build (because the cache is not stored on disk and only exists in memory, it is empty at start-up) and takes ~120 ms on my machine.
 1. An HTTP server is started.
 It serves static files and also has a `/live-reload` endpoint.
 It uses [server-sent events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) to tell the client: hey, a file changed, reload the page.
 1. A thread is spawned to watch the file system for changes.
-When a relevant file is changed, an 'event' is broadcast to all listening threads (the SSE serving threads) with `cvar.notify_all()`.
+When a relevant file is changed, an event is broadcast to all listening threads (the SSE serving threads) with `cvar.notify_all()`.
 While no file is changed, the thread watching the file system is idle since it is blocked on a system call (`kqueue`, `inotify`, etc), and the SSE threads are also idle, waiting on the condition variable with `cvar.wait()`.
 That means 0% CPU consumption until a file is changed.

 The whole code for it is ~100 lines of code.
 It would be even less if I found a small HTTP server library that correctly handles SSE, without having to use complex asynchronous code.
 I implement SSE by hand, and since the format is super simple (newline delimited text events), it's not much work at all: